 Official documentation for VictoriaMetrics architecture, components, and operating model.

-VictoriaMetrics is a high-performance TSDB built for cost-efficient metric storage and a scalable observability path.
-In the practical TSDB map it is often considered alongside Prometheus as a backend for long metric history and high-cardinality workloads.
+VictoriaMetrics answers a specific pain: metrics keep growing, storing them long is expensive, and the operational path starts to choke on high cardinality.
+It is a high-performance TSDB built for cost-efficient metric storage and a scalable observability path.
+In the practical TSDB map it usually sits alongside Prometheus — as a backend for long metric history and high-cardinality workloads.

 History: key milestones